umbraco/UmbracoDocs/Fundamentals/Setup/Install/visual-studio.md

 *Follow these steps to do a full install of Umbraco using Visual Studio.*

 :::note
-Please note that this article is valid only for Umbraco 9 and later versions.
+This article is valid only for Umbraco 9 and later versions.
 :::

 ## Abbreviated version